-Troy in or in a manage and makes a Published Admission Number (PAN) for Reception 30 Do we have a catchment area?
+They into matter for definitions and notes s oce Appendix A Published Admission Number (PAN) for Reception 30 Do we have a catchment area?
 No Department for Education school number 878 - 3452 Age range of children in this school?
 4-11 (2-11 including our Early Years setting) What kind of school is this?
-Academy, Catholic, Diocese of Plymouth Who is the Admissions authority?
-The academy trust Do we belong to a federation or chain of schools?
-Plymouth CAST When will children in the normal age group for 1 September 2013 to 31 August 2014 Reception have been born? see notes below When can parents apply for admission to Reception?
-15 November 2017 to 15 January 2018 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for Yes - on faith grounds additional priority?
-When will places be offered for Reception?
-16 April 2018 When should appeals for admissions to Reception 14 May 2018 be submitted?
-When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of the Reception year up to the final half term in Year 6.
-Education, Health and Care Plan Any child whose Education, Health and Care Plan names this school will be admitted.
+Academy, Catholic Diocese of Plymouth Who is the Admissions authority?
+The Academy Trust Do we belong to a federation or chain of schools?
+Plymouth CAST Multi Academy trust When will children in the normal age group for Reception have been born? see notes below 1 September 2014 to 31 August 2015 When can parents apply for admission to Reception?
+15 November 2018 to 15 January 2019 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for additional priority?
+Yes on faith grounds When will places be offered for Reception?
+16 April 2019 When should appeals for admissions to Reception be submitted?
+15 May 2019 When can applications for In-year admission be made?
+Applications can be made for in-year admission at any time after the start of the Reception year up to the final half term in Year 6.

+Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.